jd-anderson/Federated-ID/README.md

 * FedAvg - Ref \[1\]
 * FedLin - Ref \[2\]

-The nominal system considered in our experiments is first presented in Ref \[3\]
+The nominal system considered in our experiments was first presented in Ref \[3\]

 **References**